azharkhan/react-phonebook/README.md

 # Overview

-Building a simple Phonebook application using React and Firebase.
+Learning React through building a simple Phonebook application using React and Firebase.
 Also leveraging Google's Web Starter Kit with Gulp for building and local development.

 # Tools